mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 * BeagleBone Black: No board specific layer needed
 * Virtual boards: `bitbake-layers add-layer ../meta-mender/meta-mender-qemu`

+!!!
+For board specific setup instructions please check out [Mender Hub](https://hub.mender.io?target=_blank) which contains our reference boards plus a large pool of community supported integrations

-If you encounter any issues, please see [Board integration](../../../devices) and [Mender Hub](https://hub.mender.io?target=_blank) for general requirements and adjustments you might need to enable your board to support Mender.
+If you encounter any issues, please see [Board integration](../../../devices) for general requirements and adjustments you might need to enable your board to support Mender.

 At this point, all the layers required for Mender should be part of your Yocto Project build environment.